splunk/ponydocs/INSTALL.md

 Prerequisites & Assumptions
 ---------------------------

-1. You're a sysadmin
+1. Requirements
-2. You have a MediaWiki system at the ready.
-   Beta 2 only tested with [MW 1.16.4](http://bit.ly/KqnCbw?mediawiki-installer), PHP 5.2.16 and 5.3.3 and MySQL 5.1.52.
+	* MediaWiki 1.16.x
+	* PHP 5.2, 5.3, or 5.4
+	* MySQL 5.x
+	* Apache 2.x
+2. You've installed MediaWiki and it's working
+3. You've installed PHP 5.2, 5.3, or 5.4
-3. You can update apache's conf files for the MediaWiki vhost
+3. You can update Apache's configuration files for the MediaWiki vhost, or can drop in a .htaccess
 4. You can run SQL commands on the MediaWiki DB
 5. You know this is Beta ;)
 6. You promise to read AND follow all these steps IN ORDER
-7. You've made a backup of your MediaWiki DB in case you didn't meet the previous requirement
+7. You've made a backup of your MediaWiki DB in case anything goes wrong

-It is further assumed that have 4 classes of users of your wiki:
+Ponydocs assumes that you have 4 classes of users:

 * Anonymous and guests who are logged in
 	* These are folks who fall into the (default) or "user" group.